TimMonko/napari-workshops/home.md

 ## Contributing

 Found an issue or have suggestions?
-Please [open an issue](https://github.com/napari/napari-workshops/issues) or submit a pull request.
 We welcome contributions from the community!
+Visit our GitHub repository to open an issue or submit a pull request.

 ## Acknowledgments